Quinshad Davis

-Quinshad Davis (born May 24, 1994) is a former American football wide receiver who is currently an offensive assistant at Georgia State.
-He played college football at North Carolina, where he holds the school record for career touchdown receptions.
-He has also been a member of the Detroit Lions (NFL).
+Quinshad Davis (born May 24, 1994) is an American college football coach and former wide receiver.
+He is the wide receivers coach for the Georgia State Panthers, a position he has held since 2022.
+He played college football for the North Carolina Tar Heels, where he holds the school record for career touchdown receptions.
+He played professional football for the Detroit Lions of the National Football League (NFL).

 Early life

-Davis was born in Gaffney, South Carolina on May 24th, 1994.
+Davis was born in Gaffney, South Carolina, on May 24, 1994.

 Davis attended Gaffney High School in Gaffney, South Carolina.
 Davis caught 94 passes for 1,481 yards and 16 touchdowns as a junior.
 As a senior, he caught 108 passes for 2,009 yards and 25 touchdowns and helped lead Gaffney to a 13–1 record and an appearance in the South Carolina state championship game.
 He received many accolades following the conclusion of his high school football career.
 Davis was chosen as a Parade All-American and named Gatorade Player of the Year for the state of South Carolina.